morphx666/Perceptron/README.md

 ### Legend information

-The legend on top/left corner displays the following information:
+The legend on the top/left corner displays the following information:

 - The weights' values (w1, w2 and w3)
 - The user defined line equation (blue)